Adolis García Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros rank 15th in baseball in home runs surrendered (88 total, 1.1 per game).
+- The Astros rank 14th in baseball in home runs allowed (90 total, 1.1 per game).

-- Blanco (1-0) takes the mound for the Astros in his fifth start of the season.
-He has a 4.63 ERA in 35 2/3 innings pitched, with 37 strikeouts.
+- Brown (6-4) gets the starting nod for the Astros in his 16th start of the season.
+He has a 3.72 ERA in 87 2/3 innings pitched, with 97 strikeouts.

-- The right-hander's last appearance came on Saturday against the Los Angeles Dodgers, when he tossed six innings, surrendering three earned runs while giving up two hits.
+- The right-hander last appeared on Sunday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up three hits.

-- In 13 games this season, the 29-year-old has put up a 4.63 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .259 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.